aleygues/wns-flutter-wildstagram/README.md

 # Wildstagram

 A new Flutter project.
-Clone the project and press F5 to make it run!
+Clone the project, run `flutter pub get` from the root folder to fetch the dependencies then press F5 from VSCode to launch the app!

+## Codetour

+If you have the CodeTour plugin installed on VSCode, you can start the tour to get some comments on how the app works!

 ## Getting Started